Ovarian vein syndrome

-In medicine, ovarian vein syndrome is a rare (possibly not uncommon, certainly under-diagnosed) condition in which a dilated ovarian vein compresses the ureter (the tube that brings the urine from the kidney to the bladder).
+Ovarian vein syndrome is a rare (possibly not uncommon, certainly under-diagnosed) condition in which dilation of the ovarian vein compresses the ureter (the tube that brings the urine from the kidney to the bladder).
 This causes chronic or colicky abdominal pain, back pain and/or pelvic pain.
 The pain can worsen on lying down or between ovulation and menstruation.
 There can also be an increased tendency towards urinary tract infection or pyelonephritis (kidney infection).
 The right ovarian vein is most commonly involved, although the disease can be left-sided or affect both sides.
 It is currently classified as a form of pelvic congestion syndrome.

+Signs and symptoms

 Mechanism

-Normally, the ovarian vein crosses over the ureter at the level of the fourth or fifth lumbar vertebral bone.
+Normally, the ovarian vein crosses over the ureter at the level of the fourth or fifth lumbar vertebra.
 The ureter itself courses over the external iliac artery and vein.
 Thus, these vessels can impinge on the ureter causing obstruction.
-The left ovarian vein ends in the renal vein whereas the right ovarian vein normally enters into the inferior vena cava.
+The left ovarian vein ends in the left renal vein whereas the right ovarian vein normally enters into the inferior vena cava.
 In the case of right ovarian vein syndrome, the vein often ends in the renal vein.
 This is thought to contribute to venous engorgement, in analogy to what is seen in varicoceles, which arise more commonly on the left side.
 The straight angle between the ovarian vein (or testicular vein in males in the case of varicocoele) and the renal vein has been proposed as a cause of decreased blood return.

-A related diagnosis is Nutcracker syndrome where the left renal vein is described as being compressed between the aorta and the superior mesenteric artery.
+A related diagnosis is nutcracker syndrome where the left renal vein is described as being compressed between the aorta and the superior mesenteric artery.
 This is reported to cause collateral flow paths to open up to drain the left kidney i.e. reversed flow (reflux caudally) in the left renal vein.
 Pelvic Congestion Syndrome, vaginal and vulval varices, lower limb varices are clinical sequelae.
 Virtually all such patient are female and have been pregnant, often multiply.

 The ovarian vein often displays incompetent valves.
 This has been observed more often in women with a higher number of previous pregnancies.
 Pressure from the baby might hinder the return of blood through the ovarian vein.
-It has to be noted however that dilation of the urinary tract is a normal observation in pregnancy, due to mechanical compression and the hormonal action of progesterone.
+However, dilation of the urinary tract is a normal observation in pregnancy, due to mechanical compression and the hormonal action of progesterone.
 Ovarian vein dilatation might also follow venous thrombosis (clotting inside the vein).

 Another proposed mechanism of obstruction is when the ovarian vein and ureter both run through a sheath of fibrous tissue, following a local inflammation.
 This could be seen as a localised form of retroperitoneal fibrosis.

 Following obstruction, the ureter displays an abnormal peristalsis (contractions) towards the kidney instead of towards the bladder.
 This is thought to cause the colicky pain (similar to renal colic), and it is relieved after surgical decompression.